sah129/CellQuant/README.md

 ## Overview

-CellQuant was created for the O'Donnell Lab at the University of Pittsburgh to batch quantify plasma membrane and vacuolar fluorescence in yeast cells.
+CellQuant was created for the O'Donnell Lab at the University of Pittsburgh to quantify plasma membrane and vacuolar fluorescence in yeast cells.

 ## Features